 Boundary values are kept in the left_boundary and right_boundary fields of each word.

-function calls the
+The hlp_realise_accents function calls the

-function which in turn calls the
+hlp_apply_patterns function which in turn calls the

-function.
+hlp_apply_pattern function.
 This function cycles as often as

-necessary and calls the function hlp_apply_actions
+necessary and calls the function hlp_apply_actions which

 cycles too.
-Finally the hlp_apply_actions
+Finally the hlp_apply_actions function calls

-function applies the pattern rules
+The hlp_realise_accents function applies the pattern rules

 stored in the HLP_Patterns variable.
 These rules take the form